koordinator-sh/koordinator/docs/proposals/scheduling/20260623-shared-plugin-cache-and-unified-event-dispatcher.md

   the dispatcher, Device CRD events stay in `Start()`, node events are no-ops.
 - `CacheReserver` closes the assume-window gap without adding methods to `SharedPluginCache`.
 A hypothetical read-only cache simply does not implement it.
-- The assumed-pod check is small and localized: one map, one helper (`consumeAssumedIfMatch`), and one line each in `OnPodAdd`/`OnPodUpdate`.
-The existing `updatePod`/`deletePod` paths are untouched.
+- The reconciliation path is small and localized: one snapshot per assumed pod, two helpers (`takeAssumed`, `rollbackAssumed`) plus one composed helper (`reconcileAssumed`), and a single conditional at the top of `OnPodAdd`/`OnPodUpdate`/`OnPodDelete`.
+The existing `updatePod`/`deletePod` paths are untouched, so plugins that do not implement `CacheReserver` are not affected.
 - The interfaces fit the existing per-node lock model.
 No global write lock is introduced;
-  `nodeDevice.lock` continues to serialize allocation writes, and the top-level `nodeDeviceCache.lock` protects only the node map and the assumed set.
+  `nodeDevice.lock` continues to serialize allocation writes, and the top-level `nodeDeviceCache.lock` protects only the node map and the assumed set. `AssumePod` releases `nodeDevice.lock` before acquiring `nodeDeviceCache.lock` so lock order matches the rest of the cache (top-level first, per-node second) and there is no deadlock.
-- The invariants from the previous subsection are visibly upheld: no double-count (guaranteed by `consumeAssumedIfMatch`), complete rollback (`ForgetPod` clears the marker and `Unreserve`'s existing rollback reverts the cache write), and lock consistency (both paths acquire `nodeDeviceCache.lock` for the assumed set).
+- The invariants from the previous subsection are visibly upheld: reconciliation on informer event (guaranteed by `reconcileAssumed` — rollback-then-apply is net-zero when the event agrees, and convergent when it diverges), complete rollback (`ForgetPod` clears the marker and `Unreserve`'s existing `updateCacheUsed(..., add=false)` reverts the cache write; `OnPodDelete` handles the delete-before-bind case via `rollbackAssumed`), and lock consistency (`AssumePod`/`ForgetPod` and every reconcile path acquire `nodeDeviceCache.lock` for the assumed set).

 Reservation follows the same pattern with its own per-reservation lock.
 NodeNUMAResource is analyzed during PR-2 to determine whether its `resourceManager` writes assumed state